 2. Participants can include non-European nations

-The 20 final countries will be joining the Big Five countries who automatically qualify - Spain, Italy, France, the UK and Germany as well as newcomer Australia.
+The 20 final countries joined the Big Five countries who automatically qualify - Spain, Italy, France, Britain and Germany.

 Reports say the Big Five are the biggest financial contributors to the contest.
 Eurovision 2014 was held in Copenhagen, Denmark and reportedly cost about €30 million (S$44.6 million).

-The Eurovision song contest is celebrating its 60th anniversary this year and the organisers invited Australia to participate.
+The Eurovision song contest celebrated its 60th anniversary in 2016 and the organisers invited Australia to participate.
 The contest has had a cult following Down Under for many years, and Australia has been given a one-time invitation to participate, even though it is not a member of the EBU.

-2003 Australian Idol winner Guy Sebastian is representing the country.
+2003 Australian Idol winner Guy Sebastian represented the country.
 His song - Tonight Again - has a slight Bruno Mars feel to it.

 4. Drag Queen Conchita Wurst won Eurovision 2014

-Bearded Austrian drag queen Conchita Wurst aka Thomas "Tom" Neuwirth won the contest last year, singing Rise Like A Phoenix.
+Bearded Austrian drag queen Conchita Wurst aka Thomas "Tom" Neuwirth won the contest in 2014, singing Rise Like A Phoenix.
 She became an overnight inspiration and advocate championing for lesbian, gay, bisexual, and transgender rights.

 Although there have been gay and transgender contestants before, Wurst was the first beard-sporting drag queen on the stage.
 The singer has gone on to grace magazine covers and international runways.